GoogleCloudPlatform/simple-anthos-installer/README.md

 ```

+### 3. Create the Clusters

+#### 3a.
+Create or clone a git repo you want to use for ACM

+By default it uses the reference repo here `git@github.com:GoogleCloudPlatform/csp-config-management.git`

+To change this to use your own repo, clone the above [repo](https://github.com/GoogleCloudPlatform/csp-config-management) and modify the `sync_repo` variable in the  files  [gke-gcp/us-central1/dev/5_acm/terragrunt.hcl](gke-gcp/us-central1/dev/5_acm/terragrunt.hcl) and [eks-aws/us-east-1/dev/4_acm/terragrunt.hcl](eks-aws/us-east-1/dev/4_acm/terragrunt.hcl) to point to your repo.

-### 3. Deploy GKE Cluster with ACM and Connect to Anthos
+#### 3b.
+Create GKE Cluster on GCP with ACM and Connect to Anthos

 ```bash
 cd ../..
 gcloud builds submit . --config=cloudbuild-gke-dev-deploy.yaml --timeout=30m
 ```

-### 4. Deploy EKS Cluster with ACM and Connect to Anthos
+#### 3c.
+Create EKS Cluster on AWS with ACM and Connect to Anthos

 ```bash
  gcloud builds submit . --config=cloudbuild-eks-dev-deploy.yaml --timeout=30m